SuperOfficeDocs/superoffice-docs/docs/onsite/security/set-up-reverse-proxy-on-iis.md

 ## Web Tools

-In order to make Web Tools go through our proxy, we need to edit the web.config file of SuperOffice.
+To make Web Tools go through our proxy, we need to edit the *web.config* file of SuperOffice.
 In the `<client>` section, change the key **UrlHostOverride** to point to the hostname of the proxyserver.

 ![x][img14]